 1. Retaining wall

-If you don’t want to have to commit to just one look, then why not incorporate a few different fence variations around your pool?
-The left side fence is clear glass with grey aluminium, the back fence looks like grey concrete slabs, the right side is black aluminium and the front side (closest to the camera) is a little hedge.
+There are no rules that say you must commit to just one look, so why not incorporate a few different fence variations around your pool?
+For example, one side of the fence might be clear glass with grey aluminium, while the back fence might be grey concrete slabs, and the right side black aluminium.

 One of my favourite types of pool fencing is a clear fence!
 This is the best way to go if you want your fence to seem the least obtrusive as possible.
 Although one downside to a clear glass fence is that it arguably the most high maintenance fencing you can choose as you will have to regularly clean it to ensure that the glass can be seen through.

-Here is another way that mixed materials have been used for a pool fence.
-One side is black aluminium simple fencing and the other is clear glass.
+There are so many ways you can mix materials for a pool fence.
+Here’s another idea: keep one side simple black aluminium fencing and the other fancied up with clear glass.
 This would work really well if you were on a property that had a view.
 You could utilise the practicality of a black aluminium fence on one side and leave the glass side for where you want to be able to see the view through.

 Aluminium is simple and no fuss.
 It gives such a classic look and will stay in fashion forever.
 Aluminium is also very sturdy and built to last.
 So if you need something that will be low maintenance and will stand the test of time and weather, aluminium is the way to go.

 How sweet is this white vinyl fence!
 It really reminds me of a white picket fence which seems to be the quintessential fencing that everyone dreams of.
-A white fence really gives a cottage look and looks great on this big property with the trees in the background.
+A white fence really gives a cottage look and looks great on this big property.

 If you have young kids, then it is really so important that your fence is childproof so that no one goes wandering in unnoticed.
 This fence has screens so that it is still easy to watch the kids if they are in the pool.

-Here’s an aluminium pool fence that has been kept nice and neat with the flat top aluminium.
+Keep an aluminium pool fence nice and neat with flat tops.
 Instead of having turrets atop each foundational instalment, flattening off the tops will give a minimal and trendy look to your fence.
 This means you won’t have to worry about the look of the turrets and rest easy knowing that your pool fence will look great in years to come.

-If you’re wanting to be able to see the pool from the house but also want privacy, then try this!
-Glass screens have been installed to face the property so that you can see straight into the pool from the house and a timber post fence sits around the sides and back of the pool to give the area some privacy.
+If you’re wanting to be able to see the pool from the house but also want privacy, then try installing glass screens to face the property so that you can see straight into the pool from the house.
+Then, add a timber post fence to sit around the sides and back of the pool to give the area some privacy.
 Genius!

-This property is giving me all the beautiful coastal vibes.
-I can almost smell and hear the sea!
-When the property itself makes a statement you wouldn’t want to have a pool fence that distracts from that.
+When your property itself makes a statement, you won’t want to have a pool fence that distracts from that.
 A long glass pool fence will ensure safety for the kids as well as not ruining the overall look of your property.

-This place seriously looks fit for the whole family!
-Parents can relax under the vines growing upon the gazebo while they watch the kids having a splash in the pool!
-The pool fence itself has been installed with the gazebo in mind which works really well.
-And there seems to be a corresponding fence in the distance so that no neighbouring children can enter without invitation.
+Adding a gazebo structure to your fencing makes it fun for the whole family!
+Parents can relax under the vines growing upon the gazebo while they watch the kids having a splash in the pool.
+The pool fence itself can be installed with a gazebo in mind which works really well.

 Need your fence fixed?
 Make sure your pool is always safe by getting on top of any pool gate repairs that are needed.